aht/stream.py/doc/index.rst

       Shut down the Executor.
 Suspend all waiting jobs.

       Running workers will terminate after finishing their current job items.
-      The call will block until all workers are terminated.
+      The call will block until all workers die.

 Mergers